-Embark on an adventure in Tibet, travelling between Lhasa and Kathmandu
+Embark on an adventure in Tibet, travelling between Lhasa and Kathmandu, walking among Tibetan pilgrims and standing before the Everest.

 Join an adventure across the top of the world.
 From the serene former home of the Dalai Lama in Lhasa to the ancient narrow laneways of Kathmandu, traverse the world's highest mountain range and delve into the heart of Tibetan Buddhism.
 Mingle with locals, rub shoulders with pilgrims and take in spectacular scenery – this is most definitely Tibet and all its treasures uncovered.